What is fresh content?

 Any changes or additions to a web page such as new blog posts or links to other sites will be considered fresh content.
 Search engine spiders or web crawlers are constantly searching the World Wide Web for new content to update their indexes and they treat it differently to “evergreen” sites whose content rarely changes.
 This doesn’t mean that new content will always outrank old content because some pages don’t need to change.
 A brochure website for a small business for example can remain the same for years and still rank well for a range of keywords.
 Sites like blogs however are expected to change and they may well see their rankings decline if nothing is posted on them for months.

 Your website content needs an revision?
-Please contact us now!
+Take advantage of ourSEO Content Service

 The importance of fresh content in Search Engine Optimization